biobakery/synmetap/README.txt

 too short contigs in the input genome files.
 This is usually necessary for the draft genome files which are always highly fragmented.
 The threshold for length is user-defined.

+2. Sequencing simulation

+We use GemSIM (doi:10.1186/1471-2164-13-74) to carry out the simulation of Illumina sequencing.
+GemSIM is composed of several separate scripts and the specific script we implement in our pipeline is GemReads.py.
+This script can simulate both single genome or metagenome sequencing result.
+In this pipeline, the script is working under metagenomic mode by default.

+The relative abundance will be treaded as abundance of real bugs rather than sequences belong to each bug.
+So for two bugs whose genomes have large distinction in length, even if their relative abundance is the same, the fraction of sequences belong to each bug can be very different.

+3. Gold standard files generate

+3.1 Bugs abundance gold standard file

+This is the input file.

+3.2 Genes abundance file

+This is done by reading the annotation files in IMG dataset for each input bug.
+We count the frequency of all different KO's in each bug recorded in the annotation file and normalize this count by the relative abundance.
+The resulting relative abundance of each KO in the community is the sum of all the individual bug's normalized KO frequency.
+This relative abundance can be normalized by arbitrary positive real number.